joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/08/16/crosswords/daily-puzzle-2025-08-17.html

 **Josh Hader's regular season is likely over.
 Are his days as a multi-inning reliever numbered?**\
-`“At the end of the day, fatigue is fatigue,” the Astros' closer said.
+`“Fatigue is fatigue,” the Astros' closer said.
 “The only way you can recover from fatigue is rest."`\
 https://nytimes.com/athletic/6557590/2025/08/16/astros-josh-hader-injury-multi-inning-reliever/

 **Panthers 53-man roster projection: Will they keep 7 WRs?
 A surprise cut on D-line**\